DXHeroes/knowledge-base-content/practices/responsibility.md

 slug: responsibility
 stages:
   - development
-short_description: Responsibility is keeping up the trust and faith of people who trusts you, no matter what the situation is.
-Responsibility primarily involves two things -- authority and accountability; however, trust is often a factor as well.
+short_description: Responsibility is about trusting people and their commitment towards the work assigned.
+A responsible person completes the task assigned to them no matter what the circumstances are.
 tags:
   - responsibility
   - team work